ShreelaxmiHegde/Accommate/docs.md

 - Sets up an Express.js server on port 8080.
 - Connects to MongoDB database using Mongoose.
 - `Listing` is a Mongoose model imported from `listing.js` that interacts with the listings collection in MongoDB.
+- Have Form and Review data validation middlewares

 ### Routes Structure
 ```